silvacms/documentation/source/silva/apache.rst

   less efficient, as more caches will have to be created.
 Visitors will have to re-download CSS and images many times, and will make the site slower to browser for them.

+**We recommend not to use rewrite rules to do this, this will created lot of problems in your sites.**

 Solution